bakalamatej/goEvents/README.md

 # GOEvents

 **GOEvents** is a web application for creating, managing, and discovering events in your city.
-Built with a Go backend, it's designed to make community events more accessible and easier to organize.
+Built with a springboot backend, it's designed to make community events more accessible and easier to organize.

 ---